 This program requires enrollment at Millard North High School.
 It is a two-year program in which students must enter at the 9th grade level and continue through the 10th grade.
 It is not necessary for a student to have participated at the middle school level.
 The MYP is not a prerequisite to the Diploma Programme.
-This program is one path to the IB Diploma Programme but does not guarantee entrance or success in the Diploma Programme.
+While participation in the MYP is not required to enter the IB Diploma Programme, research suggests that students who do participate in MYP have greater success in the IB-DP than their non-MYP peers.